cenuno/elt-practice-2024/src/elt_dbt/models/sources/_sources__docs.md

 {% docs column_relation_name %}

-The name of the relation in schema.table_name format that data originated from in the database.
+The name of the relation (table/view) that data originated from in the database.
+This is helpful given the stacking/row-binding that occurs with the cadence of client given files.

 {% enddocs %}